-In this study, we explore the nonlinear thermoelectric response of topological Fermi liquids.
-This response is highly sensitive to electron interactions and depends on the {\em topological heat capacitance} expressed in terms of new topological Berry curvature moments that we term the {\em Berry curvature capacity}
+In the following, we explore the nonlinear thermoelectric response of topological FLs.
+This response is highly sensitive to electron interactions and depends on the topological heat capacitance expressed in terms of topological Berry curvature moments that we term the {\em Berry curvature capacity}:

 and the {\em velocity-curvature capacity}